hyprwm/hyprland-wiki/content/configuring/core/advanced-configuration/permissions.md

 - Default: **ALLOW**
 - Access to connecting a new keyboard.
 Regex of the device name.
 - If you want to disable all keyboards not matching a regex, make a rule that sets `DENY` for `.*` _as the last keyboard permission rule_.
 - Why deny?
-Rubber duckies, malicious virtual / USB keyboards.
+Rubber duckies, malicious virtual/USB keyboards.

 #### cursorpos
 - Default: **ASK**